JimMcL/YetAnotherTracker/README.md

 * `--view-scale <number>` specifies the display scale _after resizing_ (see the `--resize` option).
 * `--view-width <number> <units>`, `--view-height <number> <units>` width/height of video frame in real world units, eg. `view-width=600mm`.
-   You must specify the view size if you want the output CSV file in real world units rather than pixels (see option `csv-units`).
+   You must specify either the view size or view scale if you want the output CSV file in real world units rather than pixels (see option `csv-units`).

 <a id="Output"></a>
 #### Output files